What is accounts receivable (AR) financing?

 Businesses record AR as assets on their balance sheets because the customer is legally obliged to pay the debt.
 Further, as accounts receivable are current assets, they are due from the debtor in one year or less.

-Accounts receivables vs accounts payable
+Accounts receivables vs Accounts payable

 When a company owes debts to its suppliers or other parties, these are accounts payable.
 Accounts payable is the opposite of accounts receivable – any business-to-business credit agreement creates AP and AR.
 To illustrate this, consider the following example: